 What to serve with grilled chicken:

 This simple grilled chicken recipe lets the flavor of the chicken shine.
 There aren’t any extra flavorings other than salt, pepper, olive oil and, of course, the smokey, char-grilled flavor of the fire.
-It is delicious sliced over a green salad, piled into tacos, stirred into rice or placed between a couple of hamburger buns for an amazing chicken burger.
+It is delicious sliced over a green salad with chicken, piled into tacos, stirred into rice or placed between a couple of hamburger buns for an amazing chicken burger.

 Try serving it with our zesty kimchee slaw or this bacon and blue cheese salad.
 Throw in a brown rice pilaf and some steamed veggies for a full meal.